chunyang-wen/chunyang-wen.github.io/_posts/2026/2026-06-05-trading-basics.md

 1. **Fundamental Analysis:** Looking at a company's financial health to determine *what* to buy.
 2. **Technical Analysis:** Analyzing price trends and charts to determine *when* to buy or sell.

-But before we dive into analysis, we need to understand how the market actually works.
+But before we dive into analysis, we need to understand how the market actually works, what "the market" means, and how a trade moves from idea to execution.

 + toc
 {:toc}